davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

    - **NodeJS2Hardware**: using NodeJS to control a LED
    - **Hardware2NodeJS**: read values from an analog PIN, and stream the data to NodeJS.
 This examples also explains how to send data as chars or binary.
    - **BetterTCPStreamHandling**: NodeJS buffers the received data until the END character is detected.
-   - **BigMessageParticle2NodeJS**: this example will show you the learning process of a human 😁 trying to understand how to use something for the first time.

 # The End Goal